-- a) There is only one round of voting; and - b) If two or more candidates tie for the most votes, the tie is resolved by lot.
+- a) There is only one round of voting; and

+- b) If two or more candidates tie for the most votes, the tie is resolved by lot.

+- cl.
+25(4), Schedule 7, LGA

 2.7 ESTABLISHMENT OF COMMITTEES AND OTHER SUBORDINATE DECISION-MAKING BODIES